PathEngine home previous: Obstacle Managementnext: Performing Collision Queries without Preprocess

 Point and line collision

-The collision queries break down into two categories, 'point' collision queries and 'line' collision queries.
+The collision queries break down into two main categories, 'point' collision queries and 'line' collision queries.

 As explained in The PathEngine Movement Model, point queries test whether an agent is obstructed at a given position, whereas line queries relate to movement along a line.